Using Relationship manager filters

 The Relationship manager is a full list of all your members.
 You can use filters to get more granular information on groups of members to quickly communicate with them or better understand your community.

 You can filter your member list by:

 - Paid members

 - New this month - members who joined within the current month

-- Status (active, declined, cancelled, refunded, fraud, follower)
+- Status (active, declined, canceled, refunded, fraud, free, paid)

 - All tiers (filter by paid members with “No tier” or by your Tier levels)